 Should you Buy Jewelry from Blue Nile or Tiffany’s?

 Blue Nile and Tiffany’s are two of the largest diamond and jewelry retailers and boast many satisfied customers.

-But if you’re deciding between Blue Nile versus Tiffany’s, we recommend Blue Nile because of their quality inventory, low prices, and smooth buying experience.
+But if you’re deciding between Blue Nile versus Tiffany’s, I recommend Blue Nile because of their quality inventory, low prices, and smooth buying experience.
 They’re one of the best online diamond stores.